 Despite technological advancements and several alternatives being available, many people still value face-to-face meetings.

-For many schools, parents’ evenings have also moved into a virtual setting over the last year.
+For many schools, parents’ evenings have also moved into a virtual setting over the few years.
 Systems such as SchoolCloud’s Parents Evening Software have allowed schools to manage their bookings online.
 With many seeing very promising results from it.

-As the world returns to ‘normal’, the demand for traditional face-to-face meetings will return.
-However, there will still be a place for virtual meetings and parents’ evenings to accommodate parents and carer’s needs.
+But as the demand for traditional face-to-face meetings will return, there is still be a place for virtual meetings and parents’ evenings to accommodate parents’ and carers’ needs.

 Continuing to offer virtual options for face-to-face meetings will keep meetings accessible for parents who perhaps struggle with childcare or leaving home due to illness.